erikyao/erikyao.github.io/_posts/2015-03-24-cpp-overloading-on-return-values-is-not-allowed-neither-in-java.md

 ---
-layout: post
-title: "C++: Overloading on return values is NOT allowed (neither in java)"
-description: ""
 category: C++
+description: ''
 tags: []
+title: 'C++: Overloading on return values is NOT allowed (neither in java)'
 ---
-{% include JB/setup %}

 整理自 _Thinking in C++_。